k21971/EvilHack/doc/evilhack-changelog.md

 - Change status from 'work-in-progress' to 'beta'
 - Some 2nd level sokoban levels had pits instead of holes
 - Don't allow hobbits to be priests (monsters)
+- Fix: racial shopkeeper love/hate system not using erac